-Louis Barclay was the creator of “Unfollow Everything,” a browser extension that allowed Facebook users to essentially delete their News Feed by unfollowing all their connections at once, The Verge reported.
+The Verge reported that Louis Barclay was the creator of “Unfollow Everything,” a browser extension that allowed Facebook users to essentially delete their News Feed by unfollowing all their connections at once.

 Facebook allows users to individually unfollow friends, groups, and pages, which removes their content from the News Feed, the algorithmically-controlled heart of Facebook.

 Barclay’s tool automated this process, instantly wiping users’ News Feed.

 “I still remember the feeling of unfollowing everything for the first time.
 It was near-miraculous.
 I had lost nothing, since I could still see my favourite friends and groups by going to them directly,” Barclay wrote of his experience using the tool in a recent article for Slate.

 “But I had gained a staggering amount of control.
 I was no longer tempted to scroll down an infinite feed of content.
 The time I spent on Facebook decreased dramatically.
 Overnight, my Facebook addiction became manageable,” he added.

 In response, Facebook sent Barclay a cease-and-desist letter earlier this year, saying he’d violated the site’s terms of service by creating software that automated user interactions.

 Barclay said the company then “permanently disabled my Facebook and Instagram accounts” and “demanded that I agree to never again create tools that interact with Facebook or its other services”.